Entropy-stable positivity-preserving DG schemes for Boltzmann-Poisson models of collisional electronic transport along energy bands: Positivity Preservation in DG Scheme for BP

 \subsection{Positivity preservation for 1Dx-2Dp DG scheme}

-We use the strategy of Zhang \& Shu in \cite{ZhangShu1,ZhangShu2} for conservation laws, applied as well in \cite{EECHXM-JCP} for conservative phase space collisionless transport in curvilinear coordinates, and in \cite{CGP} for a Vlasov-Boltzmann problem with linear non-degenerate collisional forms, to preserve the positivity of the probability density function in our DG scheme treating the collision term as a source, this being possible since our collisional form is mass preserving.
-We will use a convex combination parameter $\alpha \in [0,1]$

-and we will find conditions such that $I$ and $II$ are positive, to guarantee the positivity of the cell average of our numerical probability density function for the next time step.
+We use the strategy of Zhang \& Shu in \cite{ZhangShu1,ZhangShu2} for conservation laws, applied as well in \cite{EECHXM-JCP} for conservative phase space collisionless transport in curvilinear coordinates, and in \cite{CGP} for a Vlasov - Boltzmann problem with linear non-degenerate collisional forms, to preserve the positivity of the probability density function in our DG scheme treating the collision term as a source, this being possible since our collisional form is mass preserving.
+We will use a convex combination parameter $\eta \in [0,1]$ and we will find conditions such that $I$ and $II$ are positive, to guarantee the positivity of the cell average of our numerical probability density function for the next time step.
 The positivity of the numerical solution to the pdf in the whole domain can be guaranteed just by applying the limiters in \cite{ZhangShu1,ZhangShu2} that preserve the cell average but modify the slope of the piecewise linear solutions in order to make the function non - negative.
+Regarding $I$, we derive its positivity conditions below.
+We will split the cell average convexly, as in $\left\{s_l \right\}_{l=1}^3$ s.t. $s_1 + s_2 + s_3 = 1$.
+Then